aninchat/theasciiconstruct/content/post/junos-bgp-and-bgp-unnumbered.md

 }
 ```

-There are three possible policies in this case - policy_c is what is applied since that is the most specific policy.
+There are three policies in this case - policy_c is what is applied since that is the most specific policy.

 > If no export policy exists, BGP will advertise only the prefixes learned via BGP by default.